All About Pork Spareribs And How They're Put Together

 the smoker when the weather cooperates, or inside in the oven when it's

 raining.
 The spareribs slab should be trimmed before cooking.
-That'll
+That will

 ensure that it cooks evenly, and looks great at serving time.